The quest to understand and conquer hair loss

 IMB Principal Investigator Dr Lim Xinhong, the study's lead author, is then quoted in the article: "We study basic skin biology in the hope of developing treatments for common skin problems like hair loss,” he says, “By using cutting-edge techniques that enable us to study HFSC behaviour with high sensitivity, we have shown for the first time that Wnt signaling is required for HFSC maintenance.
 This reinforces the idea that safely manipulating Wnt signaling may be a crucial part of hair loss treatments."

-The aforementioned Samumed, who appear to be leading the way in terms of pursuing a commercial product that exploits the Wnt pathway as it relates to hairloss, have already released information about a 300-person phase II clinical trial of theirs.
+The aforementioned Samumed, who appear to be leading the way in terms of pursuing a commercial product that exploits the Wnt pathway as it relates to hairloss, have already released information about a 300-person phase II clinical trial

 The product they have been testing has been named SM04554, which they say is a “small molecule compound” that appears to be a solution that is applied to the scalp.
 Data released last year showed promising if perhaps unremarkable results, with the highest growth (of around 10 per cent) seen by men who used a low concentration of the drug.
 The company’s research continues.